Study Guide for Exam 2

 - Oscar Wilde, The Picture of Dorian Gray (including the preface)

-- Orientalism (see Edward Said handout)
+- Orientalism (see Edward Said in course pack)

 - Imperialism